ddoddii/LookNCook-Server/docs/api.md

 {
   "ingredients": [
     {
-      "name": "bell peppers",
+      "name": "Burrata Cheese",
-      "locationDescription": "On the bottom shelf, on the left side of the peppers" },
+      "locationDescription": "On the middle shelf, on the left" },
     {
-      "name": "eggs",
+      "name": "Butter",
-      "locationDescription": "On the middle shelf, in the middle of the shelf" },
+      "locationDescription": "On the middle shelf, on the left" },
     {
-      "name": "tomatoes",
+      "name": "Cream Cheese",
-      "locationDescription": "On the bottom shelf, on the right side of the tomatoes" },
+      "locationDescription": "On the middle shelf, on the left" },
     {
-      "name": "cucumbers",
+      "name": "Yogurt",
-      "locationDescription": "On the bottom shelf, next to the tomatoes, on the right side" },
+      "locationDescription": "On the middle shelf, on the left" },
     {
-      "name": "salad mix",
+      "name": "Milk",
-      "locationDescription": "On the bottom shelf, in the container with the blue lid, next to the cucumbers" },
+      "locationDescription": "On the middle shelf, on the right" },
     {
-      "name": "chicken",
+      "name": "Eggs",
-      "locationDescription": "On the middle shelf, on the right side" },
+      "locationDescription": "On the bottom shelf, on the right" },
     {
-      "name": "beef",
+      "name": "Tupperware with food",
-      "locationDescription": "On the bottom shelf, on the left side, under the bell peppers" },
+      "locationDescription": "On the bottom shelf, in the middle" },
     {
-      "name": "broccoli",
+      "name": "Spam",
-      "locationDescription": "On the bottom shelf, on the left side, next to the beef" },
+      "locationDescription": "On the top shelf, on the right" },
     {
-      "name": "rice",
+      "name": "Jar of something",
-      "locationDescription": "On the top shelf, second container from the left" },
+      "locationDescription": "On the top shelf, in the middle" },
     {
-      "name": "pasta",
+      "name": "Green onions",
-      "locationDescription": "On the top shelf, third container from the left" },
+      "locationDescription": "On the top shelf, on the left" },
     {
-      "name": "buckwheat",
-      "locationDescription": "On the top shelf, fourth container from the left" },
+      "name": "Flower-decorated pitcher with a purple liquid", "locationDescription": "On the middle shelf, on the right" },
     {
-      "name": "cottage cheese",
-      "locationDescription": "On the top shelf, first container on the right" },
-    {
-      "name": "beans",
+      "name": "Bread",
-      "locationDescription": "On the top shelf, second container from the right" }
+      "locationDescription": "On the middle shelf, in the middle" }
   ],
   "recipes": [
     {
-      "title": "",
+      "title": "Scrambled Eggs and Toast",
       "difficulty": "Easy",
       "ingredients": [
         {
-          "name": "chicken",
+          "name": "Eggs",
-          "locationDescription": "On the middle shelf, on the right side" },
+          "locationDescription": "On the bottom shelf, on the right" },
         {
-          "name": "bell peppers",
+          "name": "Milk",
-          "locationDescription": "On the bottom shelf, on the left side of the peppers" },
+          "locationDescription": "On the middle shelf, on the right" },
         {
-          "name": "broccoli",
+          "name": "Butter",
-          "locationDescription": "On the bottom shelf, on the left side, next to the beef" },
+          "locationDescription": "On the middle shelf, on the left" },
         {
-          "name": "rice",
+          "name": "Bread",
-          "locationDescription": "On the top shelf, second container from the left" },
+          "locationDescription": "On the middle shelf, in the middle" }
-        {
-          "name": "soy sauce",
-          "locationDescription": "(Not listed in the ingredients - assume it's available)" }
       ],
       "instructions": [
         {
-          "step": "Cut the chicken into small pieces."
+          "step": "Crack the eggs into a bowl and whisk them together with a fork."
         },
         {
-          "step": "Heat a large skillet over medium-high heat.
-Add the chicken and cook until browned."
+          "step": "Heat a pan over medium heat and add a knob of butter."
         },
         {
-          "step": "Add the bell peppers and broccoli to the skillet and cook until tender."
+          "step": "Pour the egg mixture into the pan and let it cook for 2-3 minutes, stirring constantly."
         },
         {
-          "step": "Add the rice and soy sauce.
-Stir to combine."
+          "step": "Season the eggs with salt and pepper to taste."
         },
         {
+          "step": "Toast the bread in a toaster or on a griddle."
+        },
+        {
-          "step": "Serve immediately."
+          "step": "Serve the scrambled eggs on the toast and enjoy!"
         }
       ]
     },
     {
-      "title": "",
+      "title": "Cheese and Yogurt Parfait",
       "difficulty": "Easy",
       "ingredients": [
         {
-          "name": "tomatoes",
+          "name": "Yogurt",
-          "locationDescription": "On the bottom shelf, on the right side of the tomatoes" },
+          "locationDescription": "On the middle shelf, on the left" },
         {
-          "name": "cucumbers",
+          "name": "Burrata Cheese",
-          "locationDescription": "On the bottom shelf, next to the tomatoes, on the right side" },
+          "locationDescription": "On the middle shelf, on the left" },
         {
-          "name": "salad mix",
+          "name": "Green onions",
-          "locationDescription": "On the bottom shelf, in the container with the blue lid, next to the cucumbers" },
+          "locationDescription": "On the top shelf, on the left" },
         {
-          "name": "olive oil",
-          "locationDescription": "(Not listed in the ingredients - assume it's available)" },
-        {
-          "name": "vinegar",
+          "name": "Tupperware with food",
-          "locationDescription": "(Not listed in the ingredients - assume it's available)" }
+          "locationDescription": "On the bottom shelf, in the middle" }
       ],
       "instructions": [
         {
-          "step": "Slice the tomatoes and cucumbers."
+          "step": "Layer 1/2 cup of yogurt, 1/2 cup of burrata cheese, and 1/4 cup of chopped green onions in a parfait glass or jar."
         },
         {
-          "step": "In a large bowl, combine the tomatoes, cucumbers, and salad mix."
+          "step": "Repeat the layers until the glass is full."
         },
         {
-          "step": "Drizzle with olive oil and vinegar.
-Toss to coat."
+          "step": "Top with a dollop of yogurt and a sprinkle of chopped green onions."
         },
         {
-          "step": "Season with salt and pepper to taste."
-        },
-        {
-          "step": "Serve immediately."
+          "step": "Serve immediately or chill for later."
         }
       ]
     },
     {
-      "title": "",
+      "title": "Creamy Spinach Pasta",
-      "difficulty": "Easy",
+      "difficulty": "Moderate",
       "ingredients": [
         {
-          "name": "bell peppers",
+          "name": "Cream Cheese",
-          "locationDescription": "On the bottom shelf, on the left side of the peppers" },
+          "locationDescription": "On the middle shelf, on the left" },
         {
-          "name": "eggs",
+          "name": "Spinach",
-          "locationDescription": "On the middle shelf, in the middle of the shelf" },
+          "locationDescription": "Tupperware with food, On the bottom shelf, in the middle" },
         {
-          "name": "cheese",
+          "name": "Milk",
-          "locationDescription": "(Not listed in the ingredients - assume it's available)" },
+          "locationDescription": "On the middle shelf, on the right" },
         {
+          "name": "Butter",
+          "locationDescription": "On the middle shelf, on the left" },
+        {
+          "name": "Pasta",
+          "locationDescription": "Not mentioned"
+        },
+        {
-          "name": "butter",
+          "name": "Salt and pepper",
-          "locationDescription": "(Not listed in the ingredients - assume it's available)" }
+          "locationDescription": "Not mentioned"
+        }
       ],
       "instructions": [
         {
-          "step": "Dice the bell peppers."
+          "step": "Cook the pasta according to the package instructions."
         },
         {
-          "step": "In a large bowl, whisk together the eggs and cheese."
+          "step": "While the pasta is cooking, melt the butter in a large skillet over medium heat."
         },
         {
-          "step": "Heat a large skillet over medium heat.
-Add the butter and melt."
+          "step": "Add the spinach and cook until wilted."
         },
         {
-          "step": "Pour the egg mixture into the skillet and cook until cooked through."
+          "step": "Stir in the cream cheese and milk until melted and smooth."
         },
         {
-          "step": "Add the bell peppers and cook until softened."
+          "step": "Season with salt and pepper to taste."
         },
         {
-          "step": "Season with salt and pepper to taste."
+          "step": "Drain the pasta and add it to the skillet with the sauce."
         },
         {
-          "step": "Serve immediately."
+          "step": "Toss to coat the pasta in the sauce and serve."
         }
       ]
     }